-So many, Beaches to choose from
+So many beaches to choose from

 - Try not to take domestic flights within the country as they won’t always allow you to take your board on the plane.
 Look into renting a car, especially a 4×4 due to some of the locations of the beaches.

 - Learn the lingo!
 There’s no “early,” “cowabunga,” or “tubular” down here.
-Try the more laid back “Tuanis,” which means “cold,” or “Solo Bueno,” which means “all right,” or the ever-popular “Pura Vida,” literally meaning “Pure Life.”
+Try the more laid back “Tuanis,” which means “cool,” or “Solo Bueno,” which means “all right,” or the ever-popular “Pura Vida,” literally meaning “Pure Life.”

 - Wear a wetsuit!
 It prevents chafing and protects you from the lurking ocean creatures such as jellyfish.